sourcegraph/sourcegraph-public-snapshot/README.dev.md

 make test
 ```

-To run tests within a directory (and recrusively its subdirectories):
+To run tests within a directory (and recursively within its
+subdirectories):

 ```
 godep go test ./app/...